 It’s the same reason Coca-Cola is so successful.
 Their brand is about being happy.
 If you drink Coca-Cola, you should feel happy.

 Customers feel transformed because of that product.
 There are specific branding questions you have to ask about your business.

-Here are 5 branding questions you should be asking about your business to identify your brand.
+Here are 5 questions you should ask to help identify your brand.

 Your values are your principles.
 They are what your business believes in.